Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Abstract

 \section{Abstract}

-Optimal Transport (OT) defines geometrically meaningful ``Wasserstein'' distances, used in machine learning applications to compare probability distributions.
-However, a key bottleneck is the design of a ``ground'' cost which should be adapted to the task under study.
-In most cases, supervised metric learning is not accessible, and one usually resorts to some ad-hoc approach.
-Unsupervised metric learning is thus a fundamental problem to enable data-driven applications of Optimal Transport.
-In this paper, we propose for the first time a canonical answer by computing the ground cost as a positive eigenvector of the function mapping a cost to the pairwise OT distances between the inputs.
-This map is homogeneous and monotone, thus framing unsupervised metric learning as a non-linear Perron-Frobenius problem.
-We provide criteria to ensure the existence and uniqueness of this eigenvector.
-In addition, we introduce a scalable computational method using entropic regularization, which -- in the large regularization limit -- operates a principal component analysis dimensionality reduction.
-We showcase this method on synthetic examples and datasets.
-Finally, we apply it in the context of biology to the analysis of a high-throughput single-cell RNA sequencing (scRNA-seq) dataset, to improve cell clustering and infer the relationships between genes in an unsupervised way.
+Defining meaningful distances between samples in a dataset is a fundamental problem in machine learning.
+Optimal Transport (OT) lifts a distance between \textit{features} (the ``ground metric") to a geometrically meaningful distance between \textit{samples}.
+However, there is usually no straightforward choice of ground metric.
+Supervised ground metric learning approaches exist but require labeled data.
+In absence of labels, only ad-hoc ground metrics remain.
+Unsupervised ground metric learning is thus a fundamental problem to enable data-driven applications of OT.
+In this paper, we propose for the first time a canonical answer by simultaneously computing an OT distance between \textit{samples} and between \textit{features} of a dataset.
+These distance matrices emerge naturally as positive singular vectors of the function mapping ground metrics to OT distances.
+We provide criteria to ensure the existence and uniqueness of these singular vectors.
+We then introduce scalable computational methods to approximate them in high-dimensional settings, using stochastic approximation and entropic regularization.
+Finally, we showcase \textit{Wasserstein Singular Vectors} on a single-cell RNA-sequencing dataset.